UCL/myriad-stardist-pipeline/README.md

 python3 -m pip install -r requirements.txt
 ```

-Transfer required models and images to subdirectories `models` and `images` within `myriad-stardist-pipeline`.
+Transfer required models and images to subdirectories `models` and `images` within `myriad-stardist-pipeline` with
+instructions below.
 The directories should have the following structure:

 ```
 .